 - David Mackay.
 Information Theory, Inference and Learning Algorithms.
 Cambridge University Press, 2003.

 There will be a take-home examination for this course.
 The exact dates and locations for pick-up and hand-in may differ depending on the programme you are enrolled in.
 You will be required to typeset your answers, preferably using LaTeX; using LaTeX to typset your solutions to problem sheets will help you practice for the exam.
 Where necessary, use of scanned pictures drawn by hand will be acceptable, but equations and text must be typed.
-Page limits on the examination guidelines will be strictly enforced, so you must practice writing succinctly.
+Page limits on the examination guidelines will be strictly enforced, so you should practice writing succinctly.

 For very brief questions, you can get in touch with the lecturer right after lectures.
 For more detailed questions please make use of the office hours announced on the course website.